 I love it so much because my parents live right at the north end of the bridge.
 It’s easily one of my favorite things to do in Fredericton and I use it at least a couple times a day when I am there.

 5. Craft Breweries & Bars

 When I first moved to Fredericton in 1986, there was no beer scene at all.
 Nothing.
 Labatt, Molson, and a few Canadian beers that were the Canadian equivalent of Budweiser or Miller was all you could hope for.

 Those days are long past.

 It all changed in 1995 when Picaroons Traditional Ales opened its doors in the city.
 A few years later, the craft brewing industry here took off.
-And tasting all this wonderful beer is one of my favorite things to do in Fredericton.
+And tasting all this wonderful beer is one of the best things to do in Fredericton.

 - Picaroons Brewtique